Umami Pot

 Step 1

-Remove the seeds and membrane from kabocha, then cut it into bite-sized pieces.
-Place the pieces in a microwave-safe bowl, cover the bowl with plastic wrap, and microwave on medium power (500W) for about 5 minutes, until the kabocha is tender.
+Remove the seeds and membrane from the kabocha squash, then cut it into bite-sized pieces.
+Place the pieces in a microwave-safe bowl, cover the bowl with plastic wrap or a microwave-safe lid, and microwave on medium power (500-600W) for about 5 to 6 minutes, until the kabocha is tender.

 Japanese kabocha salad_instruction-2